fcn06/swarm/README.md

 *   **🛠️ MCP Runtime (Model Context Protocol) (The Bridge):** This component facilitates seamless agent interaction with external services, tools, and diverse data sources, effectively extending the agents' capabilities to the outside world.
 *   **⚖️ LLM as a Judge (The Evaluator):** An autonomous Large Language Model-based service that critically assesses the performance and outcomes of both individual agent actions and complete workflow executions, providing essential feedback for iterative improvement.
 *   **🔌 Agent Service Adapters (The Communicators):** These client-side implementations provide the necessary interfaces for agents to interact with core Swarm services like discovery, memory, and evaluation, ensuring robust inter-agent and inter-service communication.

----

-## **🔬 Under the Hood: Crate Breakdown**

-The Swarm project is organized into several specialized Rust crates:

-*   `agent_core`: Provides foundational traits, and shared logic for all agent types within Swarm.
-*   `agent_models`: Defines the shared data structures, suchs as payloads and configurations, used for communication between agents and services.
-*   `basic_agent`: Implements the business logic for a general-purpose "specialist" Domain Agent.
-*   `planner_agent`: Implements the "architect" agent, which specializes in generating detailed execution plans from a user request.
-Together with the Executor Agent, it forms the "Conductor" for orchestrating complex operations.
-*   `executor_agent`: Implements the "doer" agent, which executes tasks defined in a plan from the Planner Agent.
-It also integrates with the LLM-as-a-Judge system for evaluation, completing the "Conductor" role by ensuring execution and monitoring.
-*   `workflow_management`: The core library for defining, parsing, and executing multi-agent workflows and plans.
-*   `mcp_runtime`: Manages interactions with external tools and services via the Model Context Protocol (MCP).
-*   `llm_api`: Offers a standardized interface for seamless integration with various Large Language Models.
-*   `agent_service_adapters`: Provides client-side implementations (adapters) for interacting with the core agent services (discovery, memory, evaluation).
-Ensures proper dependency injection of discovery, evaluation and memory services.
-*   `agent_discovery_service`: An HTTP service enabling agents to register themselves and discover other available agents.
+*   **🗳️ Agent Discovery Service:** An HTTP service enabling agents to register themselves and discover other available agents.
-*   `agent_memory_service`: A service designed to manage and share conversational history and contextual information among agents.
+*   **🧠 Agent Memory Service:** A service designed to manage and share conversational history and contextual information among agents.
-*   `agent_evaluation_service`: Implements the "LLM as a Judge" functionality to evaluate agent and workflow execution outcomes.
+*   **📊 Agent Evaluation Service:** Implements the "LLM as a Judge" functionality to evaluate agent and workflow execution outcomes.
-*   `configuration`: Stores default configuration files, prompts, and agent definitions.
+*   **⚙️ Configuration:** Stores default configuration files, prompts, and agent definitions.
-*   `documentation`: Contains example configuration files, guides, and architectural illustrations.
+*   **📚 Documentation:** Contains example configuration files, guides, and architectural illustrations.
-*   `examples`: Provides illustrative code examples, including a test MCP server with web scraping and Wikipedia search capabilities.
+*   **💡 Examples:** Provides illustrative code examples, including a test MCP server with web scraping and Wikipedia search capabilities.

 ---